 2. Stimulate more communication by participating in projects and activities that you have in common.

-If he’s a little slow to start, feel free to prompt him with questions and ask him for his advice.
+If he’s a little gun-shy, feel free to prompt him with questions, and ask him for his advice.

-Here are 5 fun ideas of activities and projects you can share together:
+Here are five fun ideas for activities and projects you can share together:

-1. Take a class together.
-Yoga, art, improvisation, dance, cooking…
+- Take a class together: yoga, art, improvisation, dance, cooking.

-2. Learn a new skill together.
-Photography, wine pairing, roasting your own coffee, playing guitar…
+- Learn a new skill together: photography, wine pairing, roasting your own coffee, playing guitar.

-5. DIY project in your house.
-Painting, refinishing, tiling, decorating, landscaping…
+- Carry out a DIY project in your house: painting, refinishing, tiling, decorating, landscaping.

 3. The most impactful thing you can do to improve communication is to realize that the one who should be doing most of the talking is YOU.